Trumpet vine or trumpet creeper

 Campsis x tagliabuana ‘Madame Galen’

-Campsis x tagliabuana ‘Madame Galen’ is a popular variety with gorgeous salmon-red tubular flowers which appear in late summer.
+Campsis x tagliabuana ‘Madame Galen’ is a popular variety with gorgeous orange-red tubular flowers which appear in late summer.
 It will eventually grow to 8-10m tall.
+‘Madame Galen”is not evergreen.
+It will lose all its leaves in late autumn.

 Campsis radicans is similar in size to ‘Madame Galen’.
 The flowers vary from yellow, red to orange.
 It is native to the southeastern part of USA.